 Fuel crisis slows relief efforts

-Just as the monsoon season was coming to an end — offering an opportunity for the people of Nepal, and organisations like Mercy Corps, to ramp up recovery efforts — a widespread fuel crisis crippled the economy even further.
+Just as the monsoon season was coming to an end — offering an opportunity for the people of Nepal, and organizations like Mercy Corps, to ramp up recovery efforts — a widespread fuel crisis crippled the economy even further.

 From September of last year through February, there was almost no fuel available.
 People were trapped, hospitals began to shut down, and medicine ran out.
 “Things just stopped moving around the country,” Shannon said.
 “Prices for everything doubled, and quadrupled.
 At just the moment when you wanted to rebuild and get investment going, everything came to a dead stop.”